 This results in potatoes that are meltingly tender on the inside, buttery, salty, and slightly crisp on the outside.
 They are the antithesis of mushy and bland, each bite creamy, crispy, and flavorful.

-- Add the potatoes to a medium or large saucepan and add enough water to cover the potatoes by 2 or 3 inches.
+Add the potatoes to a medium or large saucepan and add enough water to cover the potatoes by 2 or 3 inches.
 Stir in 3 tablespoons of salt and s the pan over high heat.
 When the water begins to boil, cook the potatoes for 5-8 minutes, until just barely fork tender.
 Remove the potatoes from the water.

-- Add some butter and oil to a large skillet and set it over medium heat.
-When the butter has melted, add the potatoes.
 Sprinkle the potatoes with another teaspoon of salt and roll them around in the pan so that they are coated on all sides in butter and oil.

-- Cover the pan and turn the heat down to low.
+Cover the pan and turn the heat down to low.
 Let the potatoes cook for 20 - 25 minutes.
 Every once in a while, shake the pan so the potatoes roll around and do not burn.
-The potatoes are done when a fork pricked into one of the potatoes slides in like butter.

-How to Use Leftover Corned Beef and Cabbage:
+How to Use Leftover Corned Beef and Cabbage

 - Corned Beef Hash is a delicious way to transform leftover Corned Beef and potatoes into the kind of casual comfort food that will turn anyone into a leftover lover.